cern-it-efp/EOSC-Testsuite/README.rst

 |                              | | Cloudscale (OpenStack)                                                        |
 +------------------------------+---------------------------------------------------------------------------------+

-The test suite is being tested in additional cloud providers.
-As tests are concluded the cloud providers names will be added here
+The test suite is being tested in several additional cloud providers.
+As tests are concluded the cloud providers names will be added in the table above.

 .. header-end